Are you trying to raise creative kids? Here are ten simple tips to help…

 4. Turn on Music and Move

 Music encourages kids to move.
 Turn on some good music and let everyone move around to their heart’s content.
 There’s no special steps to learn, or way this needs to look.
-Just let them be free!
+Just let them be free and enjoy moving in new ways.

 It’s also fun to bring out some simple accessories during this movement time.
-Silk scarves and bubbles add a new layer of fun.
+Silk scarves and bubbles add a new layer of fun, but you certainly don’t need them.

 Try to play a variety of tempos, so your kids can hear the changes and possibly change their movement accordingly.
 There’s some great classic music that encourages movement, like The Carnival of the Animals .